quenousimporte/notes/readme.md

 ## getting started

-launch index.html from your web server or local computer, or try https://notes.ouvaton.org.
+navigate to index.html from your own web server or local computer, or try https://notes.ouvaton.org.

 your notes are stored in your browser local storage.